 Panting as a cooling mechanism is necessary because dogs do not have an effective system of sweat glands like people do.
 Instead, dogs cool their bodies using the evaporation of moisture from the mouth and tongue, and by exchanging the hot air of their lungs with cooler external air.

-- Any kind of pain or discomfort may prompt your puppy to pant.
+4. Any kind of pain or discomfort may prompt a dog to pant.

-- Puppies with a high fever may pant to help lower their body temperature.
+- Dogs with a high fever may pant to help lower their body temperature.

 - Medications given by the veterinarian may increase respiration or prompt panting.

-- A very full tummy or suffering from bloat may also cause the puppy to pant, sometimes in preparation to vomiting.
+- A very full stomach or bloat may also cause your dog to pant, sometimes in preparation for vomiting.